freonservice/go-celsium/README.md

 ### Documentation

-All named parameters are stored in next format:
+All translations with named parameters are stored in next format:

 `Hello, {name}, how are you?`